US population growth smallest in at least 120 years

 An analysis by Frey shows that it’s the smallest increase this century and smaller than any in the last century as well.
 At the height of the Spanish flu, the growth rate from 1918 to 1919 was 0.49% — even with U.S. troops abroad during World War I.

-The estimates released Tuesday were conducted independently of the 2020 census, which is a head count of every U.S. resident.
-The 2020 census numbers are still being crunched.
+The estimates released Tuesday were conducted independently of the 2020 census, which is a head count of every U.S. resident, but they offer a preview of what the census may show once its data are finished being crunched.

+The data from the once-a-decade census are used to determine how many congressional seats each state gets based on population, as well as the distribution of $1.5 trillion in federal funding.

+The estimates show that California could lose a House seat for the first time in the state’s history, while Texas could gain three seats and Florida could gain two seats, according to an analysis by Frey.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP